jtahn/Markdown/README.md

 	- might have interesting perspectives
 		- https://cheonhyangzhang.gitbooks.io/leetcode-solutions/content/
 		- https://leetcode.com/stefanpochmann/
-			- this guy seems famous, but actually i'm generally not a fan, he's addicted to writing unreadable code bc he just slaps way too many language specific things/tricks into it in order to cut down the number of lines, that don't seem to actually make the code any more efficient
+			- this guy seems famous, but actually i'm generally not a fan, he's addicted to writing unreadable code bc he just slaps way too many operators, language specific things/tricks into it in order to cut down the number of lines, that don't seem to actually make the code any more efficient
-			- basically he's inadvertently convincing me that oneliners are terrible, and i shouldnt use too many esoteric functions or going inception style and nesting dozens of generators/comprehensions
+			- basically he's inadvertently singlehandedly convincing me that oneliners are terrible, and i shouldnt use too many esoteric functions or going inception style and nesting dozens of generators/comprehensions
 				- just stick to popular functions; when the solutions are already this short, there's nothing wrong with loops and multiline conditional statements, bc everyone knows what you're doing and it's way easier to read, even if you're familiar with oneliner if/else assignments
 				- even if you're aware of how increment operators behave (ie ocurring before or after assignment); it's just completely unecessary brainpower to use when you're trying to read a solution; or keeping track of all the generators that are nested inside each other; its just far easier to read when it's just indented
+			- ie completely missing the point...point of leetcode is to understand the patterns and major techniques of how to work with structures...not to write oneliners lol
 	- youtube
 		- neetcode
 		- https://www.youtube.com/@cheatcodeninja/videos